openstack/tenks/README.md

 host with hostname *myhost*, set `physnet_mappings` within the file `ansible/host_vars/myhost`.

+### Commands

+Tenks has a variable `cmd` which specifies the command to be run.
+This variable can be set in your override file (see above).
+The possible values it can take
+are:

+* `deploy`: create a virtual cluster to the specification given.
+This is the default command.
+* `teardown`: tear down any existing virtual cluster with the specification given.

-### Deployment
+### Running Tenks

 Currently, Tenks does not have a CLI or wrapper.
-A virtual cluster can be deployed by calling
-`ansible-playbook --inventory ansible/inventory ansible/deploy.yml --extra-vars=@override.yml`,
-where `override.yml` is the path to your override file.
-The `deploy.yml` playbook includes various constituent playbooks which perform different parts of the deployment.
-An individual section of Tenks can be run separately by substituting `ansible/deploy.yml` in the command above with the path to the playbook you want to run.
+It can be run by calling `ansible-playbook --inventory ansible/inventory ansible/run.yml --extra-vars=@override.yml`, where `override.yml` is the path to your override file.
+The `run.yml` playbook includes various constituent playbooks which perform different parts of the deployment.
+An individual section of Tenks can be run separately by substituting `ansible/run.yml` in the command above with the path to the playbook you want to run.
 The current playbooks can be seen in the Ansible structure diagram in the *Development* section.